reedhhw/bridgefy-ios-developer-1/README.md

 ## Background mode

 The framework is able to preserve active connections when the app is sent to background.
-To enable this characteristic you will need to set the property `backgroundModeEnabled` of the `BFTransmitter` to YES (the default value is NO).
+To enable this characteristic, you will need to set the property `backgroundModeEnabled` of the `BFTransmitter` to YES (the default value is NO).

 ```objective-c
 //Objective-C